Paid advertisement

 What is a 100% mortgage?

-Taking this type of mortgage means that the home buyer doesn’t have to have a deposit.
-Instead, they borrow the full purchase price of the property with the money being entirely provided by the lender.
+A 100% mortgage is sometimes referred to as a no deposit mortgage, as it's a mortgage where the home buyer has no deposit to contribute towards the property purchase.
+Instead, the mortgage is a 100% loan from the mortgage lender.
+100% mortgages are generally for first-time buyers.
+Home buyers borrow the full purchase price of the property with the money being entirely provided by the lender.
 100% mortgages are generally for first-time buyers.

 How do you get a no deposit mortgage?

-100% mortgages aren’t very common so they can be hard to find.
+No deposit mortgages, or 100% mortgages, aren’t very common so they can be hard to find.
 You can apply directly with the lender, but it could be beneficial to speak to a mortgage broker first.
 You may have to pay a broker fee, but they can help you understand if a no deposit mortgage is right for your circumstances and if so, where to apply for one.

 With very few lenders offering 100% mortgages, it’s important to do your research so you know what it’s really like to be a customer.
 Our Smart Money People reviewers have left their feedback on the mortgage lenders they’ve used so you can see how they stack up against each other.